Other Exercises

 And if I ever have a son,

-I I'm gonna name him,
+I think I'm gonna him,

-or anything but Sue!
+or George anything but Sue!

 and he didn't leave much to ma and me,